Azure/azure-policy/samples/Compute/deploy-oms-vm-extension-windows-vm/README.md

-# Deploy default OMS VM Extension for Windows VMs.
+# Deploy default Log Analytics VM Extension for Windows VMs.

-This policy deploys OMS VM Extensions on Windows VMs, and connects to the selected Log Analytics workspace
+This policy deploys the Log Analytics VM Extensions on Windows VMs, and connects to the selected Log Analytics workspace.

 ## Try on Portal